riturajs19/Mood-melody--NLP-Project/README.md

 ## Why I Built This

 I spend a lot of time listening to music while studying, coding, or just trying to unwind.
-At some point I noticed a pattern — the hardest part wasn’t playing music, it was deciding what to play.
+At some point I noticed a pattern, the hardest part wasn’t playing music, it was deciding what to play.
 Am I feeling happy?
 Tired?
 A bit anxious but hopeful?
 Those small “what should I listen to now?” moments kept breaking my flow.
-So I decided to build MoodMelody — a system that: understands how I’m feeling from text predicts the underlying emotion and (in the extended version) recommends music that matches that mood
+So I decided to build MoodMelody, a system that: understands how I’m feeling from text predicts the underlying emotion and (in the extended version) recommends music that matches that mood